 - Spread the dressing mixture onto the wraps, stopping about 1cm from the edge.
 Lay out the spinach leaves on top.

-- Put the carrots, paprika, onions and bean sprouts in a wide line down the middle and sprinkle the roasted sunflower seeds on top.
+Put the carrots, bell pepper, onions and bean sprouts in a wide line down the middle and sprinkle the roasted sunflower seeds on top.

 - Season with a dash of salt and pepper and fold the wraps a little on both sides, then at the bottom and roll it as tightly as possible (without squishing the insides out!).